-Based on our members' collective experiences and a series of field hearings our Coalition hosted with former Congressmen Patrick Kennedy and Jim Ramstad, the Parity Implementation Coalition has identified common parity compliance problems and made recommendations to address these issues.
+Based on our members' collective experiences and a series of field hearings our Coalition hosted with former Congressmen Patrick Kennedy and Jim Ramstad, the Parity Enforcement Coalition has identified common parity compliance problems and made recommendations to address these issues.

 Common Parity Compliance Problems

 Disclosure: There is a lack of disclosure by plans of their medical management criteria and information on how they apply medical management techniques to medical/surgical benefits as compared to mental health/substance use disorder (MH/SUD) benefits.
 To date, few plans provide criteria beyond what is available on their website and no plans have disclosed any details of how they apply non-quantitative treatment limits (NQTLS) to medical versus behavioral treatment services.

 Network Adequacy: Plans generally have fewer providers in their MH/SUD networks than they do in their medical/surgical networks due to a number of factors, and consequently, a higher percentage of MH/SUD patients are treated by out-of-network providers as compared to medical/surgical patients.One of the factors that can be attributed to a lack of network adequacy is that physicians and other providers are generally paid lower reimbursement rates than medical/surgical providers, despite the fact that MHPAEA requires parity regarding the same.
 MH/SUD facilities are also generally reimbursed at lower rates.
 A study of a national reimbursementfee schedule on what were the average allowed costspaid to in-network, outpatient medical/surgical providers compared to in-network, outpatient behavioral health providers documents this discrepancy.